genropy/genropy_saved/docs/genro/widgets/button.rst

 =========
- Bottoni
+ Buttons
 =========

 .. currentmodule:: widgets

-.. class:: Buttons -  Genropy buttones
+.. class:: Buttons -  Genropy buttons

 	This is not a real class, but only one way to combine the methods of the struct that implements interface **buttons**